Dune-Z/Machine-Learning-Project/report/main.md

 ![output2](./figs/output2.jpg)
 <figcaption>Heatmap of correlation between numerical features</figcaption>

 Trivial these numerical columns are, we still try to exploit latent relationship from it, because just discarding them seems brute.
-The desire to gain futher insight of the data results in the Detecting User Prototypes phase in our methodology, which will be explained in section.
+The desire to gain futher insight of the data results in the Detecting User Prototypes phase in our methodology, which will be explained in section 3.2.2.

 #### Categorical Features